Hrishichaudhary/search-platform/README.md

 * Clone the repository and organize as above.
 * Follow the **Setup** instructions for backend and frontend.

+# Contact:

 **Email:** Hrishikesh.kr.chaudhary16@gmail.com

-For questions or contributions, please open an [issue](https://github.com/Hrishichaudhary/search-platform/issues) or pull request on this repository.
+* For questions or contributions, please open an [issue](https://github.com/Hrishichaudhary/search-platform/issues) or pull request on this repository.

 **Good luck, and happy searching! 🚀**

-* Running Locally

-* Clone the repository and organize as above.
-* Follow the Setup instructions for backend and frontend.

-* Contact:

-* mail: Hrishikesh.kr.chaudhary16@gmail.com

-* For questions or contributions, please open an issue or pull request on this repository.

-Good luck, and happy searching!